kaspanet/docs/Getting Started/Full Node Installation.md

 - 16 GB memory
 - 40 Mbit internet connection

-### Installation Using KDX

-See [this guide](/Getting%20Started/Desktop%20Installation.md) for installing the Kaspa desktop application.

 ### Discord

 You may want to join our discord server for further questions: [https://discord.gg/WmGhhzk](https://discord.gg/WmGhhzk)